owensgl/intro-genomics/syllabus.md

 ideas on how to plan future genomic projects.

-### Course Objectives and Goals
+### Course Expected Learning Outcomes

 Students completing this course will be able to:

-* Navigate on unix commandline
+* Navigate on unix commandline.
-* Use R for data wrangling and plotting
+* Use R for data wrangling and plotting.
-* Understand how genomic data is generated
+* Understand how genomic data is generated.
+* Run commandline genomic programs.
-* Be able to turn sequence data into genetic variation
+* Turn sequence data into genetic variation.
-* Run basic population genetic analyses
+* Run basic population genetic analyses.
+* Explain how and why genomic data is generated.

 ### Teaching Philosophy